EGO4D/docs/docs/data/updates.md

 ## VQ Annotation Updates

 Some bounding boxes were incorrectly rotated for VQ2D annotations and have been corrected.

-Benchmark/challenge results will be updated shortly.
+## NLQ

 ## Feature Updates

-Omnivore features have been updated.
-Please see the changelog for details.
+An error in feature generation that added some noise was corrected.
+Full detail will be provided shortly. -->